 What is the Fibula

 Fibula is one of the two long bones found in the lower leg.
 The other bone found in the lower leg is tibia.
-The fibula is thinner than the tibia.
+The fibula is smaller and thinner than the tibia.
 It is commonly known as calf bone, running parallel to the tibia.

 The name of the bone has a Latin origin, where fibula means ‘brooch’.
 According to popular belief, it is named so because when fibula pairs with the tibia, it looks like the safety pin of a brooch.